1st Trimester

 0.1–0.2 mm

 During the first month, you might not notice many changes, especially in the first few weeks.
-However, as implantation occurs and hormone (progesterone, in particular) levels begin to rise, you may experience:
+However, as implantation occurs and hormone levels begin to rise, you may experience:

 Implantation Bleeding